Butterworth Squadron: Battle of Kukiʻiahu

-Jackal and Prince Lee Boo returned to Oahu on 21 November 1794 to find a very different situation from the one they had left.
+Jackal and Prince Lee Boo returned to Oahu on 21 November 1794 to find a different situation from the one they had left.
 On the death of Kahekili, his son Kalanikūpule had succeeded him as ruler of Oʻahu, and Kahekili's half-brother Kaʻeokulani, who had retained command of the Maui group of islands, was invading Oʻahu.
 This war became known as Kuki'iahu and was fought from November 16 until December 12, 1794.

 When Jackal and Prince Lee Boo arrived at Honolulu, Kalanikūpule requested their assistance in the battle.
 In return Brown was to receive 400 hogs, and according to some accounts, authority over the island of Oʻahu.
 Eight men under the command of George Lamport, mate of the Jackal, joined Kalanikūpule's forces in a series of battles ashore while Captain Brown and the remaining crew defended the shoreline from the Jackal and Prince Lee Boo.